Rescue Tape is one of those products that, once you use it, you wonder how you got by without it.

 And unlike most other tapes or repair materials, the surface doesn’t have to be totally clean or dry.
 You can use it on wet, oily, gasoline- or diesel-covered, dirty surfaces.

-As Dave and I stood there, stunned, we thought of all the times we would have used Rescue Tape to make an essentially permanent repair.
+When we first found Rescue Tape, Dave and I thought of all the times we would have used it to make an essentially permanent repair.
 Times when we spent a lot of time making a repair . . . or waiting for a part because we couldn’t repair it.
 And it would be better for certain other projects than what we had used.
 In just a few minutes as we stopped for a cold drink, we came up with this list of things we would or could have used Rescue Tape for:

 - a split in our oil cooler that took 2 days to repair using JB Weld, some patch material and hose clamps;